maxRN/lix-quick-install-action/README.md

 ### Using specific Lix versions locally

-Locally, you can use this repository's flake to build or run any of the versions of Lix that this action supports.
+Locally, you can use this repository to build or run any of the versions of Lix that this action supports.
 This is very convenient if you quickly need to compare the behavior between different Lix versions.

 Build a specific version of Lix like this:

 ```
-$ nix build github:canidae-solutions/lix-quick-install-action#lix-2_92_0
+$ nix build -f https://github.com/canidae-solutions/lix-quick-install-action/archive/refs/heads/main.zip lixVersions.v2_92_0

 $ ./result/bin/nix --version
 nix (Lix, like Nix) 2.92.0